-Protecting GP22-CSP1-1-09 Young People Intensive Support and supporting children We will provide additional support services who are most at risk, vulnerable and who r funding will: - support positive change in young people's behaviour and create conditions to improve positive outcomes for children ensure that approaches are in place that t provide alternatives to
+Young People Intensive Support

+We will provide additional support services that are targeted at children who are most at risk, vulnerable and who may pose a risk to others.
+The funding will:

-- involvement in the criminal justice system or specialist placements off-Island - involve wrap-around support encompassing education, youth workers, social workers, psychological and therapeutic support.
+- support positive change in young people's behaviour and create conditions to improve positive outcomes for children - ensure that approaches are in place that provide alternatives to involvement in the criminal justice system or specialist placements off-Island - involve wrap-around support encompassing education, youth workers, social workers, psychological and therapeutic support.
 The team involves a total of 18-20 FTE: 12 FTE will be reprioritised within the department so this funding supports c.6-8 FTE.